Jeremiah Daniel Baltimore: Honors and affiliations

 Baltimore was very active in DC Society.
 In 1875, he was elected recording secretary of the Colored Sabbath School Union of Washington, DC.
-However, Baltimore's belief in scientific reason occasionally put him at odds with the religious community, as in 1876 when he took part in a debate with Dr. J. L. N. Bowen wherein Baltimore argued that geological evidence showed that the first verses of Genesis did not definitely fix the age of the world at about 6,000 years.
+However, Baltimore's belief in scientific reason occasionally put him at odds with the religious community, as in 1876 when he took part in a debate with Dr. J. L. N. Bowen wherein Baltimore argued that geological evidence showed that the first verses of Genesis did not definitively fix the age of the world at about 6,000 years.

 He was a member of a number of literary and debating clubs, including in the late 1870s as an officer of "The Institute" led by Charles N. Otey, John Wesley Cromwell, and J. E. Blunheim, and an officer of the Young Men's Brilliant Star Association led by J. G. Mihales and J. Hicks; and in the 1890s as leader of the Literary Lyceum of Metropolitan Zion Wesley Church along with Dr. S. A. Sumby and the National Congressional Lyceum.

 In 1882 he was made president of an association to promote industry among Washington blacks.
 He was an officer of the Association of Steam Engineers led by William H. Thomas and H. H. Anseer in 1905.

 He was an officer of the Washington Branch of the Negro Development and Exposition Company of the Jamestown Exposition which developed presentations for the Jamestown Exposition in 1907 in Norfolk, Virginia.

 He was a member and one of the first vice presidents of the Oldest Inhabitants Club.
 Also, he was a Mason and affiliated with the Eureka Lodge, F. A. A. M and the Old Ark Lodge, G. U. O. of O. F.

 Beyond his activities, he was highly honored while still alive.
 In 1903 he was elected a member of the Franklin Institute of Philadelphia.
 In 1915 he was made member of the Royal Society for the Encouragement of Art, Manufactures, and Commerce of London.

 Personal life and death

 Baltimore was for a long time a trustee of the Metropolitan A. M. E. Zion Church in Washington, DC.
 On May 29, 1872 he married Ella V. Waters.
 Ella died May 7, 1889.
 She was a member of the Daughters of Levi and the Young Ladies Brilliant Star and upon her death was a member of the Metropolitan A. M. E. Zion church.

 Baltimore remarried to Jeanett E. Anderson in November 1908.
 Jeanett was director of art in the public schools.
 He had two sons, attorney Richard L. and Jeremiah A. He had one daughter, Ella A. Bryant.

 Baltimore died the evening of Monday, July 29, 1929.
 At his death, he was a member of the 19th Street Baptist Church, where his funeral was held.